The Mental Health Solution . com "The entrance of thy words giveth light (Psalm 119:130)." |

 Home | Bible | Mental Health | Other Issues | Search | Articles | Videos | |

-How to Select a Counselor/TherapistCounseling can be helpful or damaging.
-This article provides some guidelines.
-First: The counselor should be a Christian and be providing your counseling from a biblical perspective.
+If you just need to talk, to express your feelings about a loss or traumatic event, any counselor, who is willing to listen, may suffice.
+Expressing your feelings helps to discharge difficult emotions and bring clarity to your issues.
+This, in turn, makes it easier to decide on a course of action.
+If more is needed, the counselor should be a Christian and be providing your counseling from a biblical perspective.
 Ask the person about his approach to counseling.
 If you don't hear a lot about the Bible, you've got the wrong person.
-Second: The counselor should have been referred to you by a source you trust, like a ministry, pastor, deacon or friend.
+Second: The counselor should have been referred to you by a source you trust, like a ministry, pastor, deacon, family member or friend.
 Third: The ideal counselor should have successful personal experience, using the Bible, without drugs, for an issue similar to what you are experiencing.
+No one, for example, can better help a drug addict than someone who, himself, has overcome an addiction and now has years of sobriety.
 If such a person is not available, they should at least have successful experience counseling those with similar issues, without relying on psychotropic drugs.
 It's a good idea to interview the counselor first.
 You can ask questions and get a good initial impression as to whether the counselor would be a good fit.
 Fourth: Use your intuition and intelligence.
 If either facility says this is the wrong person, find someone else.
-Fifth: There are both advantages and disadvantages to opting for a licensed therapist.
+Fifth: There are both advantages and disadvantages of opting for a licensed therapist.
 Advantages: The person has a wide range of knowledge and experience.
-Licensed therapists have been through a more intensive screening process that always includes criminal background checks.
-Disadvantages: 1) Licensed therapists usually must refer you to a doctor for psychotropic drugs.
+Licensed therapists have been through a more thorough screening process that always includes a criminal background check.
+Disadvantages: Licensed therapists usually must refer you to a doctor for psychotropic drugs.
 And they can never tell you, in therapy, not to follow your doctor's advice.
-To protect your therapist's license, and his fear of being sued, you must tell him, at the onset of therapy, that you do not want such a referral.
+It is impossible to make much progress while using the drugs.
+A rule of thumb: Bible + Medication = Failure.
+To protect your therapist's license, and his fear of being sued, you should tell him, at the onset of therapy, that you do not want such a referral.
 He can then document this in his notes.
-2) Many Christian therapists do much the same thing as secular therapists.
+Many Christian therapists do much the same thing as secular therapists.
 Often, they combine Scripture with a psychological theory.
 Anything that distracts you from the Bible, for very long, will be detrimental to your making progress.
 This includes psychology homework assignments.
-Combining a psychological theory, with the Bible, diminishes the efficacy of Scripture.
-"For Christ did not send me to baptize but to preach the gospel, and not with words of eloquent wisdom, lest the cross of Christ be emptied of its power." {1 Corinthians 1:17 ESV} ". . . your faith should not be in the wisdom of men but in the power of God." {1 Corinthians 2:5 NKJV} Notes: 1) Once he gets to know you, a good counselor should also be able to provide useful advice and explain how he plans to resolve your issues.
-2) He should know Scripture well and be able apply his knowledge to your case.
-3) Talking about what's bothering you, expressing your feelings, is fully consistent with the Bible and is an important part of the counseling process (Galatians 6:2).
-4) Your therapist should not, however, encourage you to share every thought that comes in to your mind.
-This can cause long-term damage to your mental health.
-Sixth: Reporting requirements: There are various laws that may require authorities to be notified in cases where the counselor learns about current or past abuse or neglect issues.
-This may apply to both licensed therapists as well as pastoral counselors.
-Check for the laws in your jurisdiction.
-Spanking may be viewed as child abuse.
-Refusing to give a child prescribed psychotropic drugs may be viewed as child neglect, and is another area of concern.
-You can ask the counselor, in advance, about his reporting requirements.
-Be aware of such issues and avoid unnecessary problems.
-If authorities are notified about such an issue, seek out legal counsel right away.
-Many local bar associations offer a free initial consultation.
-And this is often all that is needed.
-Seventh: Group counseling is highly recommended—especially when this is done with those with similar concerns.
-Many churches have groups for various issues.
-Examples include sexual abuse, sexual addiction, domestic violence, drug abuse, pre-marriage, marriage enrichment etc. You can learn a lot from other people.
-Some cautions: 1) Make sure you are comfortable with the leader of the group.
-2) If you do go to a secular group, be very cautious about any advice that is given.
-Eighth: For individual counseling, consider talking to a pastor, deacon, church elder or simply a more experienced Christian.
-You can also ask someone to disciple you.
-This is how these things have been traditionally handled in the Christian church.
-Finally, a synopsis:
+Combining a psychological theory, with the Bible, greatly diminishes the efficacy of Scripture.
+"For Christ did not send me to baptize but to preach the gospel, and not with words of eloquent wisdom, lest the cross of Christ be emptied of its power." {1 Corinthians 1:17 ESV} ". . . your faith should not be in the wisdom of men but in the power of God." {1 Corinthians 2:5 NKJV} Another rule of thumb: Bible + Psychology = Failure.
+Notes:

 |